oroinc/documentation/user/back-office/products/products/manage/edit.rst

    Point to the field that you want to edit, and if the |IcEditInline| **Edit Inline** icon appears next to a value, it means that inline editing is available for it.

-To edit a product inline, double-click the field or the |IcEditInline| **Edit Inline** icon in the field you need to edit, and modify the value as required.
+To edit a product inline, double-click the field or the |IcEditInline| **Edit Inline** icon in the field you need to edit and modify the value as required.

 .. image:: /user/img/products/products/ProductInlineEditing.png
-   :alt: The edit inline icon appears when hovering over the field that you want to edit
+   :alt: The inline edit icon appears when hovering over the field that you want to edit

 .. image:: /user/img/products/products/ProductInlineEditing2.png
-   :alt: The list of available options appear when clicking the field that you want to edit
+   :alt: The list of available options appears when clicking the field that you want to edit

 .. _doc--products--actions--edit--fromviewpage: